fgmatt/Fullstack-Apollo-GraphQL/README.md

 npm run dev
 ```

-## Queries and endpoints
+## Queries, mutation and endpoints
 This section describe the available queries and endpoints

 ### Endpoints
-All endpoints are in */routers*. under */routers/cors* is the cors configuration.
+All endpoints are in *src/routers*. under *src/routers/cors* is the cors configuration.
 The endpoint in *helloWorld.js* returns *Hello World!*

 ### GraphQl-Queries
-All GraphQl-Queries are in */typeDefs*.
+In *src/graphQL* are the resolvers, schema definitions and the apolloServer configuration.
-The GraphQl-Query in *helloWorldGraphQL.js* queries a hello world string. !cus3Uw!1D
+The GraphQl-Query hello defined in *typeDefs* and *resolvers* queries a hello world string.
+The GraphQl-Query userfind has

 ## Testing
 The Testing section explains how to run the tests and describe in short the tests